What Are Some Drug & Alcohol Rehab Options In Grove City, OH?

 - Fentanyl is being blamed for the eight percent increase in drug overdose deaths Franklin County recorded during January, February, and March of 2019.

 - Of the 120 people who died of a drug overdose during the first three months of the year, 90 percent were related to opioids.

 - Males represented 72 percent of fatal drug overdoses during this time in Franklin County.

 Local Addiction Resources In Grove City, Ohio

-Franklin County and Columbus provide local resources to Grove City residents struggling with drug abuse and addiction.
+Franklin County and Columbus provide local resources to Grove City residents struggling with drug use and addiction.

 If you’re not open to contacting Vertava Health, consider these area resources for support:

 - Alcohol, Drug, And Mental Health Board Of Franklin County (ADAMH)

 - The City of Columbus: Alcohol & Drug Services